 To one side of the narrow pass, sheer rock and mountain climb hundreds of meters into the air.
-To the other, there’s nothing but empty air and a kilometer drop no one can survive.
+On the other, there’s nothing but empty air and a kilometer drop; no one can survive.

 3. Grand Ridge Rail Trail, Australia

-Its has since re-opened better than ever.
-Generally speaking the Grand Ridge rail trail starts just behind the Grand Ridge Brewery in Mirboo North.
+It has since re-opened better than ever.
+Generally speaking, the Grand Ridge rail trail starts just behind the Grand Ridge Brewery in Mirboo North.

-The trail follows the old branch line from Mirboo North to Morwell which but has long since ceased.
-The trail is only a short 13.6 kilometers long from Mirboo to Boolara, many people do the return trip maiking it 27.2 kilometers.
+The trail follows the old branch line from Mirboo North to Morwell, which has long since ceased.
+The trail is only a short 13.6 kilometers long from Mirboo to Boolara; many people do the return trip making it 27.2 kilometers.

-What makes it unique is that its 95% downhill all the way from Mirboo North to Boolara.
+What makes it unique is that it is 95% downhill all the way from Mirboo North to Boolara.
 It falls only at a slight gradient of around 5 percent.

 The trail only drops 150 meters in height from start to finish.
-You travel through thick forest, over bridges and even past some floral reserves.
+You travel through thick forests, over bridges, and even past some floral reserves.